DAXAYI/zynxis-internship-shayma-narejo/README.md

 Week 1:
 - Created the GitHub repository.
-- Added the Week_1 folder and initial project files.
+- Added the Week_1 to Week_8 folders.
 - Created the main README.md with personal information and progress log.